MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_10_Managing_Microsoft_365_services_with_PowerShell.md

 1. At the **Enter password** prompt, enter your password, and then select **Sign in**.

-1. To review a list of users in Azure AD, enter the following command, and then press the Enter key:
+1. To review a list of users in Microsoft Entra ID, enter the following command, and then press the Enter key:

    ```powershell
    Get-MgUser